stanford-policylab/opp/py/data_readme_template.md

   system, recorded later).
 They have almost completely disjoint fields, and only RMS records have information on searches.
 We believe the data from the two systems should really be joined, but according to the NJSP there is not a programmatic way to do so.
-Therefore, we process just the CAD data, which appears to be the dataset which corresponds to traffic stops.
+Therefore, we process the CAD data fully, which appear to be the dataset which corresponds to traffic stops.
+We did noticed that you could join the RMS file if you combine a few of the fields in a certain way.
+This method isn't perfect, and there are lots of nulls; but we include it in hopes that some data is better than no data.
+- Becuase of the above, we only know search/frisk/contraband information in about 13% of stops.
 - In the CAD data, there are often multiple rows per incident.
 Some of these are identical duplicates, which we remove.
 For the remaining records, we group by `CAD_INCIDENT`, because the NJSP told us that each `CAD_INCIDENT` ID